Skip to Main Content

 A new ZIP archive with the same name as the selected items will be created in the same location.

-Squarespace and other 'no-code' site creating apps purposefully make it difficult to export and archive content.
-As a workaround you can use archiving tools like Conifer:
+Squarespace, Wix, and other 'no-code' site creating apps purposefully make it difficult to export and archive content, and will not work with Conifer.

 Using Conifer to Archive a Website: